hyungmogu/ctci/README.md

     - Fixed issue where the installation of 'django-debug-toolbar' is throwing a dependency error
     - Fixed issue where items are not loaded on home page
     - Reduced the amount of code in home.html by applying template inheritance
-    - Added view test on home page
+    - Added view test for home page

 ### July 29th, 2019
 1. Finished the second topic of 'Django Admin' course in Team Treehouse for Python Web Tech Degree